peterkselly/peterkselly.github.io/_posts/2024-11-5-hardware-archetecture.md

 #### Instrumentation Amplifiers (IA)

 The only one on the electrode board.
-This takes two inputs, the electrode signal and a common earlobe reference, outputting the amplified difference.
+This takes two inputs, the electrode signal and a common earlobe reference, and outputs the amplified difference.
 The earlobe is commonly used for this purpose because there's nothing crazy happening under the skin like with the scalp, we can use this to normalize for the skin and heartbeat.
+There is an argument for having both inputs on the scalp which theoretically would be able to better reject interference from signals conducting across the skin.
+Maybe I'll test that configuration at a later date.

 ![Desktop View](/assets/img/post-images/IMG_1136.png){: width="427" height="240" }
 _Electrode board prototype(I know I used the wrong kind of LED). ~6x7cm_